Applying For Aid

 - divorce or separation of parents or from spouse;

 - death of a major wage earner;

 - loss or reduction of personal or family income by at least 25%;

-If any of these circumstances apply to you, speak with a financial aid advisor, to see if a special review would help your eligibility.
+If any of these circumstances apply to you, contact us, to see if a special review would help your eligibility.

 Note: Mortgage payments, car payments, credit card payments and other personal debts cannot be considered when determining eligibility for financial aid.